TEALSK12/introduction-to-computer-science/lesson_64.md

 ### Review

-* Ask students to take out their feature lists and wireframes from [Lesson 6.3](lesson_63.md).
+* Ask students to take out their feature lists and wire frames from [Lesson 6.3](lesson_63.md).
 They will be using these to develop a more detailed specification and plan for their project today.
-* If time allows, ask one or two students to share their feature list and/or wireframe and discuss with the class.
+* If time allows, ask one or two students to share their feature list and/or wire frame and discuss with the class.
 * Ensure that students have an understanding of the proper level of detail at this point.

 ### Spec writing

-* Using the details from their pitch, their feature lists, their wireframes, and the feedback they've received, students should fill out the rest of the [plan organizer].
+* Using the details from their pitch, their feature lists, their wire frames, and the feedback they've received, students should fill out the rest of the [plan organizer].
 * It is **VITAL** at this stage that students be as detailed and thorough as they can.
 Any missing information will complicate the process later when they realize what was left out.
 Encourage students to take their time and make sure they hit everything.
 * While this process is happening, instructors should circulate through the class and check-in with student.
 Verify that they have a complete, well-thought out idea that is feasible to complete in the available time.
 * If you have concerns about a student's ability to complete the proposed project, help them scope down by removing or simplifying features.